-Shane was not what we expected him to be.
-We pictured an older man who held the secrets only a seasoned chef could.
-But Shane was a young, chiseled man who looked more the part of a Jamaican football player than a chef.
-Would we ever be able to get him to share his recipe?
+Shane was not what we expected.
+We pictured an older man who held secrets only a seasoned chef could.
+But Shane was a young, chiseled man who looked more the part of a Jamaican footballer than a chef.
+Would we even be able to get him to share his recipe?

 As we prepped the chicken, Shane told us about his love of cooking and how he had learned most of his techniques from his elders.
-He may not be old himself, but he was clearly a man who respected those that came before and wanted to keep Jamaican traditions alive and authentic.
+He may not be old, but he was clearly a man who respected those who came before and wanted to keep Jamaican traditions alive and authentic.

 Similar to our experience in Barbados, we were told that seasonings were more of a paste than dry rub and that both fresh and dried ingredients are used.
 Into the bowl went fresh garlic, onion, scallions, scotch bonnet chiles, ginger and thyme.
 Next came the dry ingredients, which included a surprisingly large amount of allspice.
 I’ve always used allspice similarly to how I use cloves, sparingly, as it was my perception that their flavors can overtake a dish.
 Shane explained that it takes a lot of allspice to get the true Jamaican Jerk flavor.
 Confused, I told him that our friend Christine in Barbados said that the key was cloves.
 What Shane said next helped it all make sense.